WingCH/Keysnap-Extractor/memory-bank/systemPatterns.md

 - Use OpenCV for video processing and frame difference detection
 - Pillow is responsible for image merging and text annotation
 - Numpy accelerates image computation
-- GUI uses tkinter to ensure cross-platform compatibility
+- GUI uses PyQt5 for a modern, cross-platform interface
-- macOS packaging uses py2app, with explicit documentation of tcl-tk/pyenv dependencies
+- macOS packaging uses py2app, with explicit documentation of pyenv dependencies

 ## Design Patterns in Use
 - Shallow MVC separation: GUI (View/Controller) and video processing (Model/Logic) are separated